FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-10.md

 But it is not that obvious how to search for multiple goals at once, hence the support for multiple Search Goals remains a problem.

-There does not seem to be a consensus on which ratio value is the best.
+At the time of writing there does not seem to be a consensus in the industry {::comment}

+    [MB44]: Among?
+    Also, indicate "at the time of writing".

+    [VP]: Ok.

+    [MK]: done.
+    [MK]: Edited.

+{:/comment}
+on which ratio value is the best.
-For users, performance of higher protocol layers is important, for example goodput of TCP connection (TCP throughput), but relationship between goodput and loss ratio is not simple.
-See [Lencze-Kovacs-Shima] for examples of various corner cases, [RFC6349] Section 3 for loss ratios acceptable for an accurate measurement of TCP throughput, and [Ott-Mathis-Semke-Mahdavi] for models and calculations of TCP performance in presence of packet loss.
+For users, performance of higher protocol layers is important, for example, goodput of TCP connection (TCP throughput, [RFC6349]), but relationship between goodput and loss ratio is not simple.
+Refer to [Lencze-Kovacs-Shima] for examples of various corner cases, Section 3 of [RFC6349] for loss ratios acceptable for an accurate measurement of TCP throughput, and [Ott-Mathis-Semke-Mahdavi] for models and calculations of TCP performance in presence of packet loss.